aau-claaudia/ailab-docs/docs/application-guides/matlab.md

 cp /ceph/container/matlab_r2024a.sif .
 ```

+<span style="font-weight: 600;">Note! </span>MATLAB might be newer version at this time.
+Check the latest available version in the container directory.

 It may take a few minutes to copy.

 Next, set the environment variable to specify the MATLAB license.
 In this case, point it to the AAU license server: